Aurunima/ROS2_gps_nodes/README.md

 #### Comments

-The gps_data.hpp file is automatically generated from the GPSData.msg file during the build process. \
+The GPSData.hpp file is automatically generated from the GPSData.msg file during the build process. \
-gps_data.hpp header file will be located in the 'install/gps_communication/include/gps_communication/msg' directory after package build.
+GPSData.hpp header file will be located in the 'install/gps_communication/include/gps_communication/msg' directory after package build.